IncorrectM/Brainshock/README.md

-# Brainfucked
+# Brainshock

-Brainfucked is a Brainfuck extension by zzhdev.
+Brainshock is a Brainfuck extension by zzhdev.
 It's Brainfuck with stack and 2-Dimensional memories.
 ***

 ## Overview

-Brainfucked operates two arrays of memory cells, each initially set to zero.
+Brainshock operates two arrays of memory cells, each initially set to zero.
 There is one pointer pointing at the first element of the fisrt array of memeory cells.
-As well as memory cells, Brainfucked has a tiny stack which contains nothing initially.
+As well as memory cells, Brainshock has a tiny stack which contains nothing initially.
 ***

 ## Commands

-Brainfucked is backwards compatible with brainfuck: all brainfuck programs work just the same in brainfucked.
+Brainshock is backwards compatible with brainfuck: all brainfuck programs work just the same in Brainshock.
 The command set is the same as brainfuck's, with addition of the following:
 ***
 **Command** &emsp;&emsp; **Description**
 &emsp;^&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;Move mp down.